8 February – 11 March

 ‘Days Like These’ is a multi artform work exploring the familiar subject of tears and the varied ways we, as humans, express our emotions.
 Photographer Rose-Lynn Fisher’s images of the microscopic structures of dried human tears has been the starting point for the research and development.

-Fisher describes, “each one of our tears carries a microcosm of the collective human experience”.
+Fisher describes, “each one of our tears carries a microcosm of the collective human experience.
 The emotion causing us to cry – laughter, anger or grief – when dried and put under a microscope includes different and distinct molecules.
 The image of the tear in this way provides an interesting blueprint of the human psyche.
-Living with a disability is different from one person to the next and our lived lives are different from one person to the next.
-We want the work to expand and compress this universal nature of difference; does the fact that we are all different make us all the same?

 Artistic Director Sarah-Vyne Vassallo